Mileposts

 Metal stub and receiving hole

-A steam engine passes the 34 milepost on the original A&S (W-Line) exactly 1 mile from Melrose, NC
+A steam engine passes the 34 milepost on the original A&S (W-Line) exactly 1 mile from Melrose, NC in this August 1950 Frank Ardrey photo.

 A locomotive is seen passing the 367 milepost on the Southern Railway Washington-Atlanta Mainline in this 1946 Tom Donahue photo from Harrisburg, NC.